Topological response in open quantum systems with weak symmetries

 In this letter, we consider the more physical setup for bosonic systems with only weak symmetries.
 Focusing on one dimension, we rigorously demonstrate robust topological properties, characterized by quantized symmetry charge responses to twisted boundary conditions (or symmetry flux insertion).
 In particular, this quantized response defines topological invariants that extend beyond current frameworks, and are experimentally detectable via qualitatively distinct behaviors of string order parameters across different phases.
-This exact result is based on two ingredients: (i) A finite weak symmetry group with commuting elements; (ii) The tensor network ansatz~\cite{verstrate2004prl, zwolak2004prl, cuevas2013njp}, where mixed states are short-range correlated and efficiently described by locally purified density operators (LPDOs).
-We numerically and analytically verify these results in an exemplary mixed state resulting from the Affleck-Kennedy-Lieb-Tasaki (AKLT) state exposed to on-site weak-symmetry preserving noise channels.
-Remarkably, we observe a noise-driven transition to a mixed states phase with quantized responses that cannot occur in previously studied systems with strong symmetries.
+This exact result is based on two ingredients: (i) a finite on-site weak symmetry group, where the quantized response is defined given a pair of commuting elements; and (ii) a tensor network ansatz~\cite{verstrate2004prl, zwolak2004prl, cuevas2013njp}, where mixed states are efficiently described by locally purified density operators (LPDOs) and the purifications are assumed to be short-range correlated.
+We illustrate these results in an exemplary mixed state resulting from the Affleck-Kennedy-Lieb-Tasaki (AKLT) state exposed to on-site weak-symmetry preserving noise channels.
+Remarkably, we observe a noise-driven transition to a mixed-state phase with quantized responses that cannot occur in previously studied systems with strong symmetries.

 \emph{Quantized response in pure states.--} To set the stage for mixed states, we first recap relevant concepts of quantized response in pure SPT states~\cite{pollmann2010prb,chen2011prb, schuch2011prb,senthil2015arcmp} in the language of matrix product states (MPSs)~\cite{zaletel2013prl,zaletel2014njp,zaletel2014prb,cirac2021rmp}.
-Consider a topological state $|\psi\rangle$ of a one-dimensional spin chain protected by an on-site finite group $G$, i.e., $U_g|\psi\rangle\sim|\psi\rangle$ up to a phase factor.
-Here, $g\in G$ labels a group element, and $U_g=u_g^{\otimes N}$ with $N$ being the system size, e.g., a global $\pi$-rotation of spin in the AKLT model discussed below.
-For these area-law entangled states, the wavefunction can be efficiently represented using MPS,
+Consider a topological state $|\psi\rangle$ of a one-dimensional spin chain protected by an on-site~\footnote{Here the requirement of a well-defined linear on-site representation is to ensure the stability of SPTs~\cite{pollmann2017oxford,anfuso2007fragility}.} finite-group symmetry $G$, i.e., $U_g|\psi\rangle\sim|\psi\rangle$ up to a phase factor.
+Here, $g\in G$ labels a group element and $U_g=u_g^{\otimes N}$ with $N$ being the system size.
+Recall the following MPS representation with finite bond dimension: